Faculty & Staff Directory

 Ms. Behnke was appointed as the Director of Admission at St. Mark’s in June 2004 after spending 13 years as dean of admission at the Idyllwild Arts Academy in Idyllwild, California.
 She began her career in 1981 as an admission intern at Spring Hill College in Mobile, Alabama; served as college counselor and taught psychology at a boarding school for girls in Grand Coteau, Louisiana; and spent seven years in college admissions.
 Outside of admission, she is a faculty adviser, a member of the Thayer House faculty team, and spends free time swimming and playing golf and tennis.
 When she is not traveling, you can find her in her office with her two cocker spaniels, Chloe and Nettie.

 Ms. Belt joined the Art Department in January 1991.
-She teaches Ceramics I, II, III, and Sculpture and Photography.
+She teaches Ceramics I, II, III and Sculpture.
 Over the years she has been active with the school's multicultural group, coached field hockey, assistant coach to Lacrosse, soccer, and squash.
 Each year her pottery group has their annual Empty Bowl fundraiser for hunger.
 Her personal artwork has ranged from reductive carving to clay building and wheel throwing.
 She is an avid traveler and often incorporates what she has learned abroad into her work and classes.
-Ms. Belt has two young assistants: her daughter, Nashua, and son, Machias.
+Ms. Belt has two assistants: her daughter, Nashua, and son, Machias.

 Kimberley is a graduate of Oberlin College with a B.A. in Biology.
 She has taught biology, AP Biology, human physiology and physical science at the Trinity School in Midland, Texas.
 She and her husband, Chris Payne, live on campus along with their children, Carter, Jacob, Brenden, and Zoe.